8th Grade ELA(English Language Arts)

 This course provides a general survey of the functions and practices of a business.
 It introduces students to the functional activities of business organizations and to the external factors that affect the operation of business units.
 It provides an overview of accounting, marketing, general management, human resource management, finance, purchasing, and production and operations management.

-Introduction to Philosophy(PHIL 1100)
+Philosophy(PHIL 1100)

 This course is an introduction to philosophical thought from the Greek philosophers to the present.
 It exposes students to thinkers, history, and culture through the ages and reinforces the process of critical thinking.